 Another horde affirms that these skeletons belong to King Jasdhaval of Kannauj and his wife along with their servants and possibly some soldiers.
 As per the local legend, the Raja was going for pilgrimage to Nanda Devi when they faced a ferocious hailstorm due to which all of them perished.

-1. Almora.
 Shaped like a horseshoe, this adorable town exudes pre-colonial British vibes.
-All Almora has to promise is lots of fun, adventure and unforgettable moments of a lifetime to you.
+All Almora has to promise is lots of fun, adventure, and unforgettable moments of a lifetime to you.

-2. Lansdowne.
-This little town has everything to impress you.
+Lansdowne is a little town that has everything to impress you.
 The presence of Oak and Pine trees along with verdant greenery leaves you awestruck.
-For wildlife lovers, hikers and adventurous souls this is the place to be at.
+For wildlife lovers, hikers, and adventurous souls this is the place to be at.

-3. Kausani.
-Located in the Bageshwar district of Uttarakhand, this panoramic town is ideal for a fun travel getaway.
+Located in the Bageshwar district of Uttarakhand, Kausani is a panoramic town that is ideal for a fun travel getaway.
 Its erstwhile name was Valna and it has been blessed with countless bounties of nature.
 It doesn’t fail to paint a pretty picture right in your heart with lots of memories to cherish.

 To reach here, you will first need to travel to Chamoli, a mind-blowing tourist spot in Uttarakhand.
 It is located at a distance of about 332, 1,735, 1,579, 2,456 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Check out the following details on how you can reach Roopkund by the following means of transportation.

 You will need to deboard at the Jolly Grant Airport aka Dehradun Airport (DED) situated 200-230 km away.
 This airport is taken as the 37th busiest airport in India and is well-connected with other cities via connecting flights from Delhi and Chandigarh.
 Once you deboard at the airport, take a cab to further reach here.